mloy/hbm/README.md

 ### Build System
 #### Linux
 Under Linux the cmake build system is being used.
 Install it using your distribution package system.
 Create a sub directory inside the project directory.
 Change into this subdirectory and call '`cmake ..`'.
 Execute '`make`' afterwards to build all libraries and executables.
+Finally execute `sudo make install` in order to install the library.

 #### Windows